-This paper presents the work that was accomplished in preparing multimedia products for cultural heritage interpretation and entertainment.
-Data fusion techniques were applied to three cases: the remains of Temple C of Selinunte, Sicily, the Byzantine Crypt of Santa Cristina, Apulia and a bronze sculpture from the 6th century BC found in Ugento, Apulia.
-It is shown that three-dimensional modeling from range data coupled to photo-realistic texture mapping is an effective way to present the spatial information for environments and artefacts.
-Spatial sampling and range measurement uncertainty considerations are addressed by giving the results of some tests on different range cameras.
-Three-dimensional (3D) information generated by photogrammetric and CAD modeling complements the approach.
-Results on a CDROM, a DVD, virtual 3D theatre, holograms, video animations and web pages have been prepared for these projects.
-1. INTRODUCTION 1.1 General When describing and explaining the history of a heritage site or an artefact, the use of spatial information becomes very important in order to facilitate an understanding of that particular site.
-In many cases, one has to model complex environments.
-These are composed of several objects with various characteristics and it is essential to combine data from different sensors and information from different sources.
-There is no single approach that works for all types of environment and at the same time is fully automated and satisfies the requirements of every application.
-A general approach based on sensor fusion techniques combines models created from multiple images, single images, range sensors, known shapes, CAD drawings, existing maps, survey data, and GPS data (El-Hakim et al., 2005).
-The main objective of the fusion is to minimize the impact of uncertainties in order to get the most out of the multi-sensor platform.
-1.2 Sites description Two sites presented here are aimed at the general public and to a certain degree to the expert.
-To achieve these goals, the integration of both photogrammetric and CAD modeling was used to complement the approach presented above.
-The first site is the Byzantine Crypt known as the Crypt of Santa Cristina, which is located in Carpignano (LE), Italy.
+Two sites presented here are aimed at the general public and to a certain degree to the expert.
+To achieve these goals, the integration of both photogrammetric and CAD modelling was used to complement the approach presented above.
+The first site is the Byzantine Crypt known as the Crypt of

+Santa Cristina, which is located in Carpignano (LE), Italy.
 Results on a CDROM, a DVD, virtual 3-D theatre, holograms and video animations have been prepared for this project.
 Some of these results are shown in Section 2.
 The second site is Temple C of Selinunte, Sicily.
 For the acquisition of 3D information, both laser scanning and digital photographs using a calibrated camera/lens were used.
-Three-dimensional modeling was performed using two different 3D laser scanners, photogrammetry and CAD.
-At the moment the museum room containing artefacts from the site in Selinunte was modeled using a mixture of the above-mentioned technologies and later this year, work will start on building a CAD reconstruction from historical information of temple C of the Acropolis of Selinunte and a CDROM will be prepared.
-The 3D model of that room is shown in wire-mesh on Figure 1.
-Section 3 presents more details about the reconstruction process.
-The third example which is described in Section 4 pertains to the modeling of a bronze sculpture known as the Zeus of Ugento, Italy (now part of the collection at the museum of Taranto, Italy).
-The sculpture measures about 71.5 cm (height) $\times$ 45 cm (hand-to-hand) × 18 cm (back-to-torso).
+Three-dimensional modelling was performed using two different 3D laser scanners, photogrammetry and CAD.
+At the moment, the museum room containing artefacts from the site in Selinunte was modelled using a mixture of the above-mentioned technologies.
+A CAD reconstruction from historical information of temple C of the Acropolis of Selinunte was prepared by a different work group.
+A CDROM is being prepared for Temple C. Section 3 presents more details about the reconstruction process.
+The third example which is described in Section 4 pertains to the modelling of a bronze sculpture known as the Zeus of Ugento, Italy (now part of the collection at the museum of Taranto, Italy).
+The sculpture measures about 71.5 cm (height) × 45 cm (hand-to-hand) × 18 cm (back-to-torso).
 The surface around the head is characterized by fine incisions and decorations.
-A highresolution 3D model (without color) was acquired with a highresolution laser scanner in order to target the expert user.
-This paper ends with some concluding remarks about the potential of modeling as-built reality using the fusion of 3D data obtained from complementary techniques.
+A high-resolution 3D model (without colour) was acquired with a high-resolution laser scanner in order to target the expert user.
+Here, accuracy is of utmost importance.
+Section 5 will describe briefly an ambitious collaborative project started in February 2005.
+It aims at modelling a cave with Neolithic paintings composed of three main corridors.
+Work on one corridor measuring about 300 m is underway.
+This paper ends with some concluding remarks about the potential of modelling as-built reality using the fusion of 3D data obtained from complementary techniques.